 - Only 5% down is required (sometimes 3%)

-- Available to veterans and active-duty military members
+- Available to most active, veteran, and retired military personnel

 - Riskier than fixed rates, but less risky than ARMs